satansdeer/satansdeer.github.com/content/legacy-posts/map-ai-generated-codebase-architecture/index.md

 Output: validation result and saved profile.
 ```

-An unhealthy module often sounds like:
+An unhealthy module sounds like:

 ```text
 It gets some state, maybe updates the database, calls the API sometimes, and also changes the UI.